 |Risk||The corporate-wide application of risk management, supported by a framework that delivers aggregated risk information to protect, release and create value through informed risk taking across the whole institution.|

 |Value for Money||The means by which institutions can achieve and demonstrate economy, efficiency and effectiveness in all activities and functions and as a means to achieve and demonstrate institutional performance improvement.|

 |Assurance||Providing assurance to the governing body on the management of risk through daily institutional activity, oversight functions and Internal Audit.|

-Our Internal Audit approach ensures that our Member institutions receive robust assurance in the areas of internal control, governance, risk and value for money, in compliance with the HEFCE Financial Memorandum and the Audit Code of Practice, which makes a positive contribution to the achievement of the institutions’ strategic objectives.
+Our Internal Audit approach ensures that our Member institutions receive robust assurance in the areas of internal control, governance, risk and value for money, in compliance with the Office for Students’ Terms and Conditions for Funding for higher education institutions, which makes a positive contribution to the achievement of the institutions’ strategic objectives.
 The type of questions that we would ask on a regular basis as Internal Auditors include:

 - How does the institution benchmark against HE governance requirements?

 - How does the governing body keep abreast of changing obligations and ensure effectiveness?